• Skip to Content

 • Sign in to your Merit page

-Link to New York Institute of Technology’s website
+Hyperlink to New York Institute of Technology’s website

 At New York Institute of Technology, our “maker/doer” culture fosters invention, innovation, collaboration, and entrepreneurship as necessary elements of a modern college education.
 At our campuses, award-winning scientists, engineers, technology professionals, and other dedicated faculty members help students reach their potential.